underbek/datamapper/README.md

 * [ ] Warning or error politics if tags is not equals
 * [ ] Fill some conversion functions
 * [ ] Copy using conversion functions from datamapper to target service if flag set
+* [ ] Use conversion functions with pointers
+* [ ] Option for default field value if from field is nil
 * [ ] Parse custom error by conversion functions

 ### With comment ???